maxrumbo/C/README.md

-# This repository contain my progress learning C Language and still going..
+# This repository contains my progress in learning C Language and still going..